Sustainable farming

 Jesus was inspired by farmers and those who made their living from the land.
 Solidarity with South Sudan is following in His footsteps, dedicating personnel and resources to assisting and empowering the people of Riimenze, and surrounding areas, to learn best practices in farming and food production.

-More than half of the participants are women.
+More than half of the participants in these workshops are women.

 MARK 4:3-4